ethagnawl/peterdohertys.website/case-studies/emoji-is-life.markdown

 work with.
 Korma is a DSL that translates Clojure code into SQL statements.
 It also does useful things like prevent SQL injection when inserting dynamic values into queries.
-Korma does require you to write more boilerplate than a more "magical" ORM would, but it provides more flexibility as a result.
+Korma does require you to write more boilerplate than a more -- ahem -- _active_ ORM would, but it provides more flexibility as a result.

-For instance, here's the entity definition and series query functions from `emoji-api.db`:
+Here's the entity definition and series query functions from `emoji-api.db`:

     (defdb db (postgres {...}))